Our Post Mass Weight Loss procedures are performed under General Anaesthetic in hospital. The hospital stay varies from 2 up to 10 nights.

 Arm lift

-Privately insured: $11,500.
-Uninsured (or less than Top Gold Cover): $18,000.
+Privately insured: from $19,000.
 This procedure can not be performed on the same day as a tummy tuck due to Medicare rules so a staged approach is required.
 See FAQs below.

 Thigh lift

-Privately insured: $10,500 – $12,500.
+Privately insured: from $20,000.
+Additional charges apply for extended variations and liposuction.
 This procedure is not recommended for patients without private insurance, as there is a high risk of an extended hospital stay.
 We recommended seeking an appropriate private health insurance plan if this procedure would benefit you.
 This procedure can not be performed on the same day as a tummy tuck due to Medicare rules so a staged approach is required.
 See FAQs below.

 Breast surgery: please see the breast reduction and breast lift pages.